 along the newly completed

 Union Pacific Railroad.
-Examples of two of his early photographs can be seen on
+Examples of other William Henry Jackson photographs can be seen on

 Cheyenne.
 He would take stereo photos during the day, process them at night, often